jfmatth/hugo-lightbi/content/collections/Misc/Comunication Box Renders.md

 ## The Task

 Working as an intern at [Turner Engineering Corp.](https://turner-engineering.com/) I was tasked with creating wiring schematics and box renders for a bus communication proposal.
-Although not a part of my job description as "test asset manager" I had demonstrated my skills for CAD on a previous project report, and they proved a valuable asset for the project.
+Performed in addtion to my projects as "test asset manager" I had demonstrated my skills for CAD on a [previous project report]({{< ref "/collections/3dpritning/storagebox/" >}} "Storage Box Project Renders"), and they proved a valuable asset for this project.

 ## Schematics
 ---